-A hot work permit must be obtained from the Department of Environmental Health & Safety before any burning, welding or cutting operations.
+A hot work permit must be obtained from Environmental Health & Safety before any burning, welding or cutting operations.

 Non-combustible, flame-proof shields or screens must be provided to protect CSU employees, general public, and students from direct rays and/or arc flash.
-A fire watch must be maintained and all adjacent combustible materials must be removed from the area or protected.
+A fire watch must be maintained and all adjacent combustible materials must be removed or protected from the area.
 All precautions must conform to those of the American Welding Society as well as the instructions on the hot work permit.
 Contractors must furnish their own 10 pound ABC rated fire extinguisher.
+All smoke detectors in the area must be covered or bagged to prevent contaminants and smoke from getting into to the detector and causing alarm.
+Also, if the fire system needs to be taking out of service temporarily, the fire prevention officer MUST be notified or another member from EHS to initiate the process.